- The Google Chrome Your connection to this site is not private message can spell danger for your private data.

 One such tool is PRTG Network Monitor from Paessler, and it not only monitors your traffic, but also the systems, devices, traffic, and applications in your IT infrastructure.

 3. Make sure that you sign in to the portal

 If you’re using a Wi-Fi connection, you can sometimes encounter the Your connection is not private error.
 This problem usually occurs if you’re connecting to a new Wi-Fi network that has a sign-in portal.

 To fix the problem, be sure you sign in to the portal and check if that solves the issue.
 To sign in to the portal, simply visit any website and enter your login information.
 After doing that, check if the problem is resolved.

-2. Use Incognito mode
+4. Use the Incognito mode

-- To start Incognito mode on Chrome, click the Menu button in the top right corner and choose New incognito window from the menu.
+- To start the Incognito mode on Chrome, click the Menu button in the top right corner and choose New incognito window from the menu.

 - Alternatively, you can just press Ctrl+ Shift + N to open a new incognito window.

 - After doing that, check if the problem is resolved.
 If the error message doesn’t occur while using Incognito mode, it’s possible that one of your extensions is causing this issue.